 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Notice: There is no car parking available at Grange Barn on Saturday 26 July as it is closed to visitors for a wedding, apologies for any inconvenience.
-Grange Barn re opens on Sunday 27 July.
+Notice: There is no car parking available at Grange Barn on Friday 8 August as it is closed to visitors for a private function, apologies for any inconvenience.
+Grange Barn re opens on Saturday 9 August.

 A stunning Tudor merchant's house whose walls have more than a few stories to tell